 2. BRAND PROTECTION

 Small businesses have a lot to worry about, but brand protection should not be one of them.
-Imagine this – you start a hot dog shop on the main drag of Weed called “Tommy Tequila’s Good Eats” and you spend decades building your reputation.
+Imagine this – you start a hot dog restaurant on the main drag of Weed called “Tommy Tequila’s Good Eats” and you spend years establishing your reputation.
 But you never get around to registering a federal trademark for “Tommy Tequila’s Good Eats”.
-Imagine going to Las Vegas and finding a new restaurant with the same name as your business in neon lights.
-Without federal trademark protection, you are limited when it comes to enforcement and protection, meaning there’s little you could do to stop the Vegas diner from using your name.
-Another difficult scenario is what to do if you start a business using a name that was already trademarked by another company.
+Imagine going to Las Vegas and finding a new pub with the same name as your business in neon lights.
+Without federal trademark protection, you are limited when it comes to enforcement and protection, meaning there’s little you could do to stop the Vegas pub from using your name.
+An even more common – and still difficult – situation is what to do if your name brand slogan was federally protected by a third party before you started using yours.

 3. INFRINGEMENT STRATEGY.

-Trademary Attorney Brian Russ is Ready to Serve Weed Entrepreneurs
+Trademary Lawyer Brian Russ is Ready to Serve Weed Businesses

 The answer is straightforward – callconnect with} Brian Russ Law, Inc. today.
-We’re fielding inquiries from potential new clients every day.
-Having an lawyer on your team to protect your name can help you avoid costly mistakes and give you invaluable peace of mind.
+We’re fielding calls from potential new clients every day.
+Having an attorney on your team to protect your name can help you avoid costly mistakes and give you invaluable peace of mind.